bbauska/JS-CellarDoor/README.md

 15
 ```

 I know this may have been very overwhelming, but don't expect to master this in a day.
+It takes
-It takes time and practice.
+time and practice.
 I recommend you go through this article again and try to understand it better.
-I also recommend you try to implement this data structure yourself as well as others without looking at the videos or documentation.
+I also recommend you try to implement this data structure yourself as well as others without

-### Test Cases
+looking at the videos or documentation.

+<h3>Test Cases</h3>

 Here is the testing suite that you can use for the binary search tree data structure.